Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: Results

-We can clearly observe that the initial flatness of a band has a severe effect on the subsequent dynamics.
+We can clearly observe that the initial flatness of a band has a significant effect on the subsequent dynamics.
 For the aperiodic case, as we know that the disorder matrix $D_{\bm k}$ does not depend on initial condition, rather it is the proportionality factor that depends on the initial condition.
-In the present analysis with keeping the two step flux Hamiltonian fixed, we allow the initial condition to vary.
+In the present analysis by keeping the two step flux Hamiltonians fixed, we consider different situations by varying initial conditions.
 Therefore, we actually change the proportionality factor instead of changing the disorder matrix.
-This is why the work done $W$ saturates to a higher positive value when the initial state is substantially flat.
-This initial state dependence is further confirmed by varying the dynamical parameter $P$ and $\theta_1$ while keeping $\theta_{\rm ini}$ fixed (see Fig.~\ref{fig:w2_apd_pd} and Fig.~\ref{fig:w3_apd_pd} ).
-Moreover, the slow time rise is almost identical for the different $\theta_{\rm ini}$ in these above cases.
-Similar to the asymptotic value, the intermediate growth rate of $W$ increases for initial dispersive band compared to the FBs.
+One can find that both the instantaneous energies $e(\theta_{\rm ini}=3.05,~3.0,t=nT)$ and $e(\theta_{\rm ini}=1.0,~2.0,t=nT)$ saturate to an identical value irrespective of the initial flatness as observed in terms of the survival probability $P_s$ (see Sec.~VII of the Ref.~\cite{supple} for more detail).
+The instantaneous energy rises more with time and eventually leading to a longer saturation time while starting from an initial FB rather than a non-flat band.
+This may be the reason to saturate the excess energy $W$ to a higher positive value when the initial state is substantially flat.
+This initial state dependence is further confirmed by varying the dynamical parameter $P$ and $\theta_1$ while keeping $\theta_{\rm ini}$ fixed (see Fig.~\ref{fig:w2_apd_pd}).
+Moreover, the small time rise of $W$ is almost identical for the different $\theta_{\rm ini}$ as discussed above.
+Similar to the asymptotic value, the intermediate growth rate of $W$ increases for initial dispersive band as compared to the FBs.

+We below provide a plausible argument behind above oberservation.
+The high degeneracy of the initial FB can act as an energy absorbing agent while the system is driven out of equilibrium.
+The excited quasi-particle due to driving can not fill the states above until they occupy all the degenerate states of the FBs.
+The quasi-particles associated with a flat band have the same energy.
+To excite those at the higher level, each quasi-particle needs same amount of energy from the driving.
+As a result, system needs a large amount of energy to excite all the quasi-particles.
+In comparison, the initial dispersive band hosts non-degenerate quasi-particles that are easily excited by absorbing energy from driving.
+As a result, the subsequent dynamics starting from initial FB and dispersive band are quite different.

+We demonstrate the evolution of excess energy and instantaneous flatness in Fig.~\ref{fig:w1_apd} and Fig.~\ref{fig:f3_apd}, respectively.
+We here find that aperiodic (periodic) driving leads to heating (non-equilibrium steady state without heating) and consequently a substantial dispersiveness is generated in the time evolved state.
+Now the heating can be reduced while we start from an initial flat band rather than dispersive band as shown in Fig.~\ref{fig:w1_apd_pd}.
+We next verify this finding by considering different combination of initial states and Floquet operators as shown in Fig.~\ref{fig:w2_apd_pd}.